ericmjl/llamabot/docs/index.md

 # LLaMaBot: A Pythonic bot interface to LLMs

-LLaMaBot implements a Pythonic interface to LLMs, making it much easier to experiment with LLMs in a Jupyter notebook.
+LLaMaBot implements a Pythonic interface to LLMs, making it much easier to experiment with LLMs in a Jupyter notebook and build simple utility apps that utilize LLMs.
 The model that we default to using is OpenAI's largest GPT-4 model.

 ## Install LLaMaBot